KristijanSofronieski/ci-cd/README.md

 #  Automated CI/CD Pipeline Proof of Concept

 ##  Project Overview
-This project demonstrates a fully automated **CI/CD (Continuous Integration / Continuous Deployment)** pipeline.
-The goal was to eliminate manual file transfers by creating a system where code changes are automatically detected and deployed.
+This project displays a fully automated **CI/CD (Continuous Integration / Continuous Deployment)** pipeline.
+The goal was to remove manual file transfers by creating a system where code changes are automatically detected and deployed.

 ##  Tools Used
 * **Docker**: Stores the Jenkins environment in an isolated container.